caityp/caityp.github.io/_posts/2018-08-13-red-dirt-diary-4-gaucho-science.md

 image:
   path: /assets/gaucho.jpg
   thumbnail: /assets/thumbnails/gaucho-400x200.jpg
-  caption: "A ranch hand at Espinilho works the cattle.
+  caption: "A ranch hand at Tupã works the cattle.
 Photo: N. Grinnell"
 ---
 ### *Gaucho Science*
 The morning mist is thick and low on the ground.
 I’m guessing relative humidity of 100%.
 Vapor pressure deficit 0 kPa.
 Transpiration 0 mm/s.
 I can’t even see Pedro and Jonatas as they put together a tripod on the far end of the field.
 I can only hear the clunks and clangs of the aluminum pipes as they slide into the iron tripod joint.